Sheena Radford: Awards and honours

-Radford was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2010.
-Her nomination reads:
+Radford was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2010, a Fellow of the Royal Society (FRS) in 2014 and an International Member of the National Academy of Sciences, USA, in 2024.

 Radford is a member of Faculty of 1000.

 Radford was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to molecular biology research.